AyushNegi2809/AyushNegi2809/README.md

-- 👋 Hi, I’m AyushNegi
+- 👋 Hi, I’m Ayush Negi
 - 👀 I’m interested in Coding...
-- 🌱 I’m currently learning Data Structures and Algorithms...
+- 🌱 I’m currently learning Frontend Development...
-- ⚡ Fun fact: ...
-2 + 2 = 4;
+- ⚡ Fun fact: 2 + 2 = 4;

 <!---
 AyushNegi2809/AyushNegi2809 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.